 ILNA is the Iranian Labour News Agency, which provides coverage of the country’s trade unions.
 It was launched in Tehran on 24 February, closed down in 2007 and relaunched in July 2008.
 It provided TV coverage of the 89th Academy Award, when Asghar Farhadi’s film The Salesman (2016) won as the Best Foreign Language Film.

 Within the Ministry of Culture and Islamic Guidance there is a department supporting foreign journalists and correspondents.
 Its website offers an interesting Media Guide.

-Iranian journalists in exile enjoy the support of the Maison des journalistes in Paris, a non-profit organisation dedicated to supporting journalists who have been forced to flee their countries because of persecution relating to their line of work.
-Journalists in exile are given the opportunity to publish their articles on the magazine L’oeil de la Maison des journalistes.
+Iranian journalists in exile enjoy the support of the Maison des journalistes in Paris, a non-profit organization dedicated to supporting journalists who have been forced to flee their countries because of persecution relating to their line of work.
+Journalists in exile are given the opportunity to publish their articles on the magazine L’oeil de la Maison des journalists.
 Between February 2006 and December 2015, it hosted 22 professionals of information (meaning journalists, writers, graphic designers) from Iran.
-As far as we can understand, this organisation has no impact within the country itself.
+As far as we can understand, this organization has no impact within the country itself.

 Following the unrests and protests after the 2009 presidential election and the closure of the Association of Iranian Journalists, the International Federation of Journalists (IFJ) suspended its activities in Iran.
 However, the organization continued to support Iranian journalists who were forced to leave the country.
 It has also covered the issues related to Iranian journalists and media on its Persian website at this address https://ifj-farsi.org/.